glaciation-heu/IceStream/admission_control_service/docs/policies.md

 several ways to do this and the recommended approaches all use label selectors to facilitate the selection.

-`nodeSelector` is one of the recommended form of node selection constraint.
+`nodeSelector` is one of the recommended forms of node selection constraint.
 With the addition of the `nodeSelector` field to Pods, it is possible to specify the desired node labels the target node should have.
 Then, Kubernetes only schedules the Pod onto nodes that have a match with all